-Hall’s syndicated talk series is styled after conversational series, such as “The Phil Donahue Show” or “The Mike Douglas Show.”
+Hall's syndicated talk series is styled after conversational shows such as "The Phil Donahue Show" or "The Mike Douglas Show."
 It will be a classic daytime talk series enabling the host and the audience to dig into the topic of the day with celebrities, experts and give-and-take exchanges

 Hall also has strong support behind the scenes in executive producer Bill Geddie, who co-created "The View," and co-executive producer Talia Parkinson-Jones, who joins Hall after a decade with "The Wendy Williams Show."

-Hall was in bright spirits when she recently sat down with Salon a to talk about the role she hopes her new show will fill in the daytime talk space.
+Hall was in bright spirits when she recently sat down with Salon to talk about the role she hopes her new show will fill in the daytime talk space.
 At the same time, she was absolutely candid about how she feels about her departure from NBC.

 Salon: There was a lot of coverage of your exit from NBC.
 What was it like for you during that transition period?
 I ask, because I think that a lot of people related to your situation.